Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TRef"

-Re-exports all named exports from the "effect/TRef" module as "TRef".
+Re-exports all named exports from the "effect/TRef" module as `TRef`.

 **Signature**